 The United Arab Emirates, popularly known as UAE, is one of the most popular tourist destinations and a top country for doing business.
-UAE is economically focusing on tourism and business and is the most diversified economy of all the members of the Gulf Cooperation Council (GCC).
+UAE is economically focused on tourism and business and is the most diversified economy of all the members of the Gulf Cooperation Council (GCC).
 Indians are the largest expatriate in the UAE constituting roughly 33% of the country’s population.
 Indian citizens are required to avail a visa to visit the UAE.
 A UAE visa for Indians is a mandatory document to enter the country.

 The UAE Government issues several different types of visas to Indian nationals.
 Based on the purpose of your travel, you can apply for a visa to the UAE.